sainjacobs/EIS-Appendix-Generation/README.md

    2. For the Heading 2 Numbering, you may have to adjust it to match the appendix_prefix variable (Ex: 'F.2.2') by right-clicking and selecting 'Adjust List Indents'.
 Then modify the numbering to match appendix_prefix under 'Enter formatting for number:'

 ## Water Temperature Contour Plots Generation
-Action 5 documentation also included contour plots of temperatures along the Sacramento River, at 5 selected locations.
+Previous documentation also included contour plots of temperatures along the Sacramento River, at 5 selected locations.
+The create_contour_plots.py file creates these plots.
 Distances of locations downstream are approximate.
 This script also uses monthly inputs.
 1) Open create_contour_plots.py
 2) Edit `input_dss_fn` to be the excel file name that contains the temperature at locations you want included in the contour plots.
 This file must be in the format outputted by the DSS reader, in a monthly timestep.
 3) Modify `outdir` to be your desired output directory.